gowebexamples/gowebexamples/content/forms.md

 ## Forms

-This example will simulate a login form, parse the data submitted and check for valid credentials.
+This example will simulate a contact form and parse the message into a struct.

 ``` go
 // forms.go